Roof Pitch & Slope Calculator

 How to use this calculator

 - 01Pick the input format you have.
-Use Rise/Run if you measured with a level, Ratio if you already know pitch as a number over 12, Angle if you know degrees, or Percent if you have slope expressed as a percentage.
+Use Rise/Run if you measured with a level, Ratio if you already know pitch as a number over 12, Angle if you know degrees, or Percent if you have slope as a percentage.

 - 02Enter your value.
-Switching modes pre-fills the new field with the equivalent of what you had — type once, see all four representations.
+Switching modes pre-fills the new field with the equivalent of what you had.
+Type once, see all four representations.

 - 04Cross-check against the reference chart below.
 If your pitch matches a common value, you can verify the conversion at a glance.